codemonstur/icons/README.md

 # Intellij Icons

-This repo contains all the icons from the intellij IDEA.
+This repo contains all the icons from intellij IDEA.
 The project imports this dependency:

     <dependency>